initKmix -- A Novel Initial Partition Generation Algorithm for Clustering Mixed Data using k-means-based Clustering: Related Work

 \section{Related Work}

-K-means clustering algorithm is a popular clustering algorithm for datasets consisting of numeric attributes because of its low computational complexity \cite{MacQueen1967}.
-The complexity is linear with respect to the number of data points and scales well for large datasets.
-It minimizes the optimization function presented in Equation 1 iteratively,
+The k-means clustering algorithm is a commonly used clustering algorithm for datasets consisting of numeric attributes because of its low computational complexity \citep{MacQueen1967}.
+Its complexity is linear with respect to the number of data points and scales well for large datasets.
+The algorithm minimizes the following optimization function (Eq.
+(1)) iteratively,

-where $n$ is the number of data points in the dataset, $C_i$ is the nearest cluster centre of data point $d_i$. $\xi$ is a chosen distance measure between $d_i$ and $C_i$.
-Generally, Euclidean distance is used as the distance measure.
+where $n$ is the number of data points in the dataset, $C_i$ is the nearest cluster centre to data point $d_i$, $\xi$ is a chosen distance measure (or similarity measure) between $d_i$ and $C_i$.
+Generally, the Euclidean distance is used as the distance measure.

-It is an iterative algorithm which computes cluster centres and cluster memberships in each iteration.
+k-means clustering algorithm computes cluster centres and data point memberships at each iteration.
 The algorithm starts with user-defined initial clusters.
-Generally, random initial partition is selected which produces different clustering results in different runs.
-To overcome this problem various methods have been proposed to compute the initial partition \cite{Initilizatiaonduda,Bradley98refininginitial,kmeanclusterinitialization1,Arthur}. k-means clustering algorithm can only handle pure numeric datasets.
-For pure categorical datasets, k-modes clustering algorithm is proposed \cite{Huang97afast}, in which the cluster centre is represented by the mode of attribute values of data points presented in that cluster and Hamming distance is used to compute the distance between a data point and a cluster centre.
-Similar to k-means algorithm, this clustering algorithm also has the problem of random initial partition.
-Various methods have been proposed to find appropriate initial partition \cite{kModeclusterinitilization1,InitializationCao,InitializationWu}.
-Various KMCMD algorithms have been developed to extend k-means clustering algorithm for mixed datasets \cite{Huang1997,AmirLipika2007}.
-New definitions for cluster centres and distances are proposed to handle mixed datasets \cite{Huang1997,AmirLipika2007}.
-The steps of a KMCMD algorithm are presented in Algorithm \ref{kmeansalgo}.
-A comprehensive review of KMCMD is given in the work of Ahmad and Khan \cite{amirshehrozsurvey}.
+Generally, a random initial partition is selected that may produce different clustering results for different runs of the algorithm.
+To overcome this problem various methods have been proposed for the computation of the initial partition \citep{Initilizatiaonduda,Bradley98refininginitial,kmeanclusterinitialization1,Arthur}.
+The k-means clustering algorithm can only handle pure numeric datasets.
+For pure categorical datasets, k-modes clustering algorithm is proposed \citep{Huang97afast}, in which the cluster centre is represented by the mode of the attribute values of the data points presented in that cluster and the Hamming distance is used to compute the distance between a data point and a cluster centre.
+Similar to the k-means clustering algorithm, k-modes clustering algorithm can also show inconsistent clustering results due to the choice of random initial partition.
+Various algorithms have been proposed to find the appropriate initial partition for K-modes clustering algorithm. \citep{kModeclusterinitilization1,InitializationCao,InitializationWu,khan2003computing,khan2007computation}.